SimScaleGmbH/simscale-sdk-tutorial/tutorial/geometry_upload_and_import.rst

 * STEP
 * IGES
 * STL

+The full list can be found in the `documentation <https://www.simscale.com/docs/cad-preparation/>`_

 For a CAD geometry to be available for simulation use via the SDK, a two-step process is performed: